seroche/payment-gateway-api/README.md

 ### CI

-The JSON file `XXX` defines the structure of the CI pipeline I use:
+The JSON file under the ci folder defines the CI pipeline I usually use in AWS:

 1. Starts when Github triggers `CodePipeline` through a `Webhook`
 2. Builds it within a docker container and pushes the new docker image to an ECR repository